- 1 package (28 ounces) frozen O'Brien potatoes, thawed

 - 1/4 teaspoon pepper

-- Hard-cooked eggs and pico de gallo, optional
+- hard-boiled large eggs and pico de gallo, optional

 - Prepare campfire or grill for medium-high heat.
 Toss potatoes with 3/4 cup cheese, bacon, salt and pepper.